 Challenge is how to maintain and implement changes in such an organization.
-As there’s no direct decision maker to manage and allocate resources, management in such structures is done through the process of signaling, proposing and distributed decision making.
+As there’s no direct decision-maker to manage and allocate resources, management in such structures is done through the process of signalling, proposing and distributed decision making.

 Governance is the process of establishing and maintaining the legitimacy of decision making process – Vlad Zamfir

-The governance itself consists of signaling, proposing, review and acceptance.
+The governance itself consists of signalling, proposing, review and acceptance.

 Examples of things to be governed: